-The following section of the revised Delivery Program 2012-17 (adopted 17 February 2014) outlines actions by the six community goals from Wollongong 2022.
+The following section of the draft Delivery Program 2012-17 (revised 1 December 2013) outlines actions by the six community goals from Wollongong 2022.
 This document was endorsed by Council for the first time in June 2012 and this version incorporates amendments as a result of Securing Our Future and changes resulting from legislation, policy and external grant funding.